AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Experiments

-The results from CIFAR10-to-CIFAR10C and ImageNet-to-ImageNet-C tasks are shown in Tables~\ref{tab:cifar10} and~\ref{tab:imagenet}.
-Artificial domain shifts pose a great challenge for source models, achieving only 56.5\%/17.1\% mean accuracy for CIFAR10C/ImageNet-C. Calculating BN statistics for each batch separately, already significantly improves the result to 75\%/26.9\% accuracy on corrupted images.
-Each of the compared state-of-the-art TTA methods uses the BN stats adapt technique, therefore their performance improves over it, but the increase in accuracy value is not that significant.
-EATA achieved the best mean accuracy of 78.2\%/31.5\% out of the tested state-of-the-art approaches.
-Our method AR-TTA outperforms all of the compared techniques achieving 78.8\%/32.0\% of mean accuracy.
-This shows the effectiveness of our method on standard continual TTA benchmarks.
+The results for all of the tested benchmarks are presented in Table~\ref{tab:all}.
+Our method can achieve the best average accuracy of 75.5\% indicating the robustness of our approach.
+Moreover, it shows a solid performance even without the replay method.

-\paragraph{Natural Domain Shifts} Tests on natural domain shifts involve utilizing CLAD-C and SHIFT-C benchmarks.
-Results for CLAD-C are shown in Table~\ref{tab:cladc}.
-Calculating BN statistics for each batch does not improve the performance over the frozen source model and degrades the mean accuracy from 81.3\% to 71.1\%.
-Similarly, the state-of-the-art TTA methods achieve significantly lower mean accuracy, compared to the frozen source model, rendering them not effective for natural domain shifts.
-It suggests that benchmarking such methods on artificial domain shifts in form of corruptions is not a valuable estimate of the TTA method's performance in practical applications.
-Moreover, it shows that estimating the BN statistics on each batch is not a trivial task, especially considering the temporal correlations in data.
-Keeping the pre-calculated statistics intact might sometimes be more beneficial for less severe domain shifts, on which the source model performs relatively well.
-Our method, which uses pre-calculated statistics and exemplars of source data during adaptation, outperformed state-of-the-art methods and achieves higher accuracy than the source model, which shows the effectiveness and adapting capabilities.
+\textbf{Artificial Domain Shifts.} Artificial domain shifts pose a great challenge for source models, achieving only 56.5\%/17.1\% mean accuracy for CIFAR10C/ImageNet-C. Calculating BN statistics for each batch separately, already significantly improves the result to 75.0\%/26.9\% accuracy on corrupted images.
+Each of the compared state-of-the-art TTA methods uses the BN-1 technique, therefore their performance improves over it, but the increase in accuracy value is not that significant.
+RMT outperformed our method on CIFAR10C, however, it lacks performance on other benchmarks and utilizes the whole source training dataset for replay, rendering AR-TTA a more reliable method for different kinds of datasets.

-The close performance between the SAR and EATA methods, both achieving a mean accuracy of 71.1\%, is attributed to the rigorous threshold-based sample filtering in both EATA and SAR.
-As a result of a coarse hyperparameter grid search (see the appendix), both methods tended to update on a very low number of samples in each parameter configuration.
-Moreover, SAR employs a model resetting scheme that frequently resets the weights of the model.
+\textbf{Natural Domain Shifts.} The BN-1 method significantly degrades the performance of the frozen source model on natural shifts by about 8-10 percentage points of accuracy.
+Similarly, the state-of-the-art TTA methods achieve significantly lower mean accuracy than the Source, rendering them ineffective for natural domain shifts.
+It suggests that benchmarking such methods on artificial domain shifts in the form of corruptions is not a reliable estimate of the TTA method's performance in practical applications.
+Our method, which uses pre-calculated statistics and exemplars of source data during adaptation, outperformed state-of-the-art methods and achieved higher accuracy than the source model.
+This indicates the effectiveness and adapting capabilities.
+Keeping the pre-calculated statistics intact might sometimes be more beneficial, especially on domain shifts on which the source model performs relatively well.